 11/19 TALK | American Jews and Israel in the Trump Era: Polarization and Protest

-Dov Waxman of Northeastern University will give the 2019 Jack and Rebecca Benaroya Endowed Lecture in Israel Studies on the topic of American Jewish support for Israel in the context of the Donald Trump presidency.
+Dov Waxman (UCLA) will give the 2019 Jack and Rebecca Benaroya Endowed Lecture in Israel Studies, on the topic of how American Jewish support for Israel is shifting in the context of the Donald Trump presidency.

 About the speaker

 Dov Waxman is the incoming Rosalinde and Arthur Gilbert Foundation Chair in Israel Studies and director of the Nazarian Center for Israel Studies at the University of California, Los Angeles.
 He is currently the director of Northeastern University’s Middle East Studies program and the co-director of its Middle East Center.